 Finally, Tyler and Blaise drive through Titus Canyon.
 Along the way they visit the small town of Beatty NV for cocktails.
 Titus was surprisingly wonderful and definitely worth it despite the rough driving conditions.

+A family from France were the only other campers Friday night.
+They stayed in a rented "Minnie Winnie" camper.
 With no clouds in the sky, the stars were absolutely amazing at the campsite.
 It was a fitting end to a wonderful trip in CA.

 Tyler and Blaise woke up early to put down camp and drive to Las Vegas to catch our flights.
 Even though masks weren't being worn in most places, signs of COVID were still to be found.
 The gambling machines at the Vegas airport were socially distanced.